kgpolte/DaisyExamples/MyProjects/DrumDrum/README.md

 ## Description

-A kick drum generator based on analog synthesis techniques, using an oscillator with envelopes modulation pitch and amplitude.
+A kick drum generator for the Electrosmith Daisy Seed based on analog synthesis techniques, using an oscillator with envelopes modulating pitch and amplitude.

 This project used the Drum.cpp from the DaisyExamples repo as a starting point with the intention of adding as much control as possible.